goostengine/goost-docs/development/general_principles.rst

 Maximum workflow compatibility
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Goost is **not** an engine fork, but we aim to replicate existing Godot
+Even though Goost is not an engine fork, we aim to replicate existing Godot
 development workflows in the best way possible.
 This allows to minimize the time
 it would take for existing Godot contributors to start implementing features in
 Goost.
 If you're already familiar with the engine development process, whenever